OJB-Quantum/Math-and-Physics-How-To/README.md

 │   └── Quantum Measurement: Theory and Practice (Siddiqui) │
 └── Study Aids
-    └── Problem Solving in Quantum Mechanics
+    └── Problem Solving in Quantum Mechanics (Cahay and Bandyopadhyay)
 ```

 ### In Case You Want Some Fun Open Access Interactive Tools to Try: